 Final examinations are held during specific days at the end of each semester.
 Attendance at all scheduled and announced final examinations is required.
-The timetable for these examinations is listed with the College's calendar at the beginning of this catalog and is available on the College's web site.
+The timetable for these examinations is listed with the College's calendar at the beginning of this catalog (pages II and III).

 A student who is unable to take a final examination at the scheduled time may not reschedule the examination without written permission from the Academic Dean.
-Permission will be granted only for illness or other compelling reasons, such as participation in scheduled events off-campus as an official representative of the College.
+Permission will be granted only for illness or other compelling reasons.
 Students with more than two exams officially scheduled on the same day may submit a petition to the Academic Dean for rescheduling consideration.
-All requests for rescheduling examinations, except for unforeseeable circumstances, must be submitted at least three weeks before the start of exams.
+All requests for rescheduling examinations, except for unforeseeable circumstances, must be submitted at least one week before the start of exams.